mendix/docs/content/en/docs/quickstarts/part1.md

 Launching your app compiles your app locally on your development machine, your local host.
 Publishing your app will push your app to a cloud environment or web container connected to your app.
 If none exists, an environment will be initialized for your app on the Mendix Cloud Free Tier EU.
 {{% /alert %}}

 Congratulations!
-You successfully completed Part 1 of the quickstarts.
+You successfully completed this quickstart tutorial.
 You have your first Mendix app to prove it, and it works on almost any device.
 Well done!

 ## 8 Continuing with the Next Tutorial

-To continue learning, see Part 2: [Add a Native Mobile App](/quickstarts/part2/).
+To continue learning, see [Add a Native Mobile App](/quickstarts/part2/).